-The National Home Food Preservation confirms that freezing is the best way to store pumpkin and retain its quality.
-Once cut, fresh pumpkin will stay at its finest in the freezer.
-It may also be cooked and packed before freezing.
-Whether cooked or fresh, refrigerated pumpkin lasts up to 5 days, while best quality is kept up to 12 months when frozen.
+Yes, you can freeze pumpkins.
+The best way to freeze pumpkins is to cut them in small 1 inch cubes and place them in a ziplock bag.
+You can also freeze cooked pumpkins and pureed pumpkins Whether cooked or fresh, refrigerated pumpkin lasts up to 5 days, while the best quality is kept up to 12 months when frozen.

 Can You Freeze Pumpkins?

 Always observe clean procedures when handling the fresh or preserved pumpkin.
-Allowing the pumpkin to stay in room temperature for more than two hours during preparation may cause harm further than you think.
+Allowing the pumpkin to stay at room temperature for more than two hours during preparation may cause harm further than you think.

-You can thaw raw pumpkin chunks before using.
+You can thaw raw pumpkin chunks before using them.
 Refrigerate the pumpkin flesh immediately after preparation or keep it refrigerated at all times.

 Sweetened pumpkins, jams, butter, or gelled pumpkins must be refrigerated or put in the freezer in the same way as raw pumpkins.